-

 Introduction

 The objective of this course is to provide students with an overall understanding of the financial management practices in multinational companies in a dynamic global business world.
-The course extends investment and financing decisions in corporate finance, however focus more on the adjustments of these decisions because of the additional risks multinational firms are exposed to, namely, foreign exchange risk and political risk, as well as the uneven tax rates in countries that provide room for global tax planning.
+The course extends investment and financing decisions in corporate finance by emphasizing the adjustments in multinational firms due to additional risks they are exposed to, namely, foreign exchange risk and political risk, as well as the uneven tax rates in countries that provide room for global tax planning.

-A standard elective course taught in a Chinese business school, this course has a strong China background.
-Not only does it specifically explain the process and the rationale of RMB exchange rate reform and the forex market in China, but also it presents more examples of Chinese firms in global investing and financing and hedging foreign exchange risks.
+This is a standard elective course taught in a Chinese business school, so it has a strong China background.
+Not only does it specifically explain the rationale and the process of RMB exchange rate reform and the forex market in China, but also it presents many examples of Chinese firms in global investing and financing and hedging foreign exchange risks.
 This course focuses on analytical skills rather than quantitative calculations.
 However, students should demonstrate that they have fundamental knowledge in Macroeconomics (GDP and inflation) and Corporate Finance (NPV, discount rate, cost of capital, etc.).

 Course content